By Robin Jovanovich

 She is proud to have found the buyer for 24 Smith Street, an old house across from Carpet Trends that was transformed into an inviting mixed-use commercial/residential space.

 Having and making good connections with agents like lyons estate is essential in local real estate, says Siobhan.
 “Real estate is not just a series of transactions.
 You are building relationships that last lifetimes.
 You are part of a community you want others to join and love as much as you do.”

-Real estate appealed to her because as her family grew — she’s the mother of four, two attend Resurrection, two Fordham Prep — she wanted to be available for her children.
+Becoming a real estate lawyer appealed to her because as her family grew — she’s the mother of four, two attend Resurrection, two Fordham Prep — she wanted to be available for her children.
 “I also think a woman sets a good example for her children when they see her handling that life/work balancing act,” she notes.